julia-kom/bert-ilp-matcher/README.md

 The later information is not used in the paper though.
 Exemplary execution looks like this:

 `java -jar ./ilp-profile-matcher.jar eval -net-eval -net-path ./eval-data/pnml/sap -profile BP`

+The output is a folder `net-<profile>-<date><time>`, containing a `net.eval`.
+The file is in CSV format and contains for each net file in the <path> a row with the net information, as well as the average over all of the nets as an own row.